Mapleleaf Viburnum, Viburnum Acerifolium, is a Multi-season Plant Known For Its Statuesque Appearance

-As mentioned in its name, the leaves of the maple leaf viburnum resemble maple tree leaves about two to five inches long.
-These leaves are three-lobed, full green, and adorned with tiny black spots on the undersides, and over time, the green hue of the leaves would transform into a vibrant reddish-purple in autumn rest of the plant laden with showy pea-sized bluish-black fruits.
-Cymes of tiny white flowers that grow up to three inches across sprout from the plant during the growing season, maple leaf fruits, foliage, and bark draw attention from songbirds, pheasants, deer, and deer even moose.
-Mapleleaf shrubs can reach up to as tall as six feet or one-point-eight meters, but they are generally smaller than those grown into the wild.
+As mentioned in its name, the tree's leaves resemble a maple tree about two to five inches long.
+These leaves are three-lobed, full green, and adorned with tiny black spots on the undersides, and over time, the green hue of the leaves would transform into a vibrant reddish-purple in autumn rest of the plant is laden with showy pea-sized bluish-black fruits.
+Cymes of tiny white flowers that grow up to three inches across sprout from the plant during the growing season, maple leaf fruits, foliage, and bark draw the attention of songbirds, pheasants, deer, and deer even moose.
+They can reach as tall as six feet or one-point-eight meters, but they are generally smaller than those grown in the wild.

 If you want to keep your plant in focus without a scrub, start by thinning out the suckers annually.
-While pruning does not exactly enhance the form of the plant, the maple leaf is relatively tolerant to cutting, preferably in late winter to early spring, if you wish to keep it in a more compact form.
+While pruning does not enhance the plant's form, the maple leaf is relatively tolerant to cutting, preferably in late winter to early spring, if you wish to keep it more compact.
 When establishing an ample space, each specimen must remain three to four feet apart, as the effect en masse brings out the appeal.
 The maple leaf rarely encounters pests or diseases and does not need much supplemental fertilizer; however, you must apply a simple organic mulch annually to the root zone.